chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 icon: @ICON_BASE_URL@/@TOKEN_ICON_URI@
 ---

-The token manager agrees to remove {{quantity}} from circulation, taken from their own account.
+The {{nowrap owner}} agrees to remove {{quantity}} from circulation, taken from their own account.
+If configuration bearer_redeem is true, any owner may execute; if false, only the issuer may retire tokens.

 {{#if memo}} There is a memo attached to the action stating:
 {{memo}}